eksctl-io/eksctl/userdocs/src/usage/autoscaling.md

 This flag also sets `k8s.io/cluster-autoscaler/enabled` and `k8s.io/cluster-autoscaler/<clusterName>` tags, so nodegroup discovery should work.

-Once the cluster is running, you will need to install [cluster autoscaler][] itself.
+Once the cluster is running, you will need to install [Cluster Autoscaler][] itself.

 You should also add the following to your managed or unmanaged nodegroup definition(s) to add the tags required for the Cluster Autoscaler to scale the nodegroup:
 ```yaml